frederickchan179/Solis-TypeScript-Training/README.md

 7. 🖇️ Submit a PR on [the training repository](https://github.com/frederickchan179/Solis-TypeScript-Training/pulls) and tag it with an `answer` label.

 8. 🔔 Notify me to review your work.

 ---

+Steps to do do the lesson quiz:

+1. 🧩 Choose a day you'd like to do its lesson quiz.

+2. 📖 Directly open the file `quiz.html` on your browser.

+3. 💪 Answer the quiz carefully, you can see the hint for each question if available.

+4. 📸 Take a screen shot after finished, then move it into the chosen day with name `quiz.<your-nickname>.<png/jpg>`.

+5. 🚀 Push your screen shot to a branch named `<day>/<your-nickname>`, e.g. `day1/fred`.

+6. 🖇️ Submit a PR on [the training repository](https://github.com/frederickchan179/Solis-TypeScript-Training/pulls) and tag it with an `answer` label.

+7. 🔔 Notify me to review your work.

+---